 ]]>

-Prepare for the fall term with the Students as Partners Program /tls/2021/prepare-for-the-fall-term-with-the-students-as-partners-program-2/?utm_source=rss&utm_medium=rss&utm_campaign=prepare-for-the-fall-term-with-the-students-as-partners-program-2&utm_source=rss&utm_medium=rss&utm_campaign=prepare-for-the-fall-term-with-the-students-as-partners-program-2 Tue, 11 May 2021 13:26:49 +0000 /discoverycentre/?p=6431 Applications for the Students as Partners Program (SaPP) are now open to help 杏吧原创 instructors prepare their courses for the fall term and support their transition to Brightspace.
+Prepare for the fall term with the Students as Partners Program /tls/2021/prepare-for-the-fall-term-with-the-students-as-partners-program-2/ Tue, 11 May 2021 13:26:49 +0000 /discoverycentre/?p=6431 Applications for the Students as Partners Program (SaPP) are now open to help 杏吧原创 instructors prepare their courses for the fall term and support their transition to Brightspace.
+Fully funded by Teaching and Learning Services (TLS), SaPP offers instructors and learning support staff the opportunity to involve undergraduate students in teaching innovation and curriculum design […]

 Fully funded by Teaching and Learning Services (TLS), SaPP offers instructors and learning support staff the opportunity to involve undergraduate students in teaching innovation and curriculum design through paid work experience.
 Students can partner on a variety of projects to help you prepare for your upcoming courses, including:

-鈥⒙犅犅 Helping design course materials, such as assessments or your Brightspace course site
+鈥 Helping design course materials, such as assessments or your Brightspace course site

-鈥⒙犅犅 Reviewing and providing feedback on assessments, PowerPoint slides or your syllabus
+鈥 Reviewing and providing feedback on assessments, PowerPoint slides or your syllabus

-鈥⒙犅犅 Finding resources or multimedia
+鈥 Finding resources or multimedia

 The program will run until the end of the summer 2021 term, with students working up to 130 hours.
 Find out more about the program and application process here.